-- 1.1 All schools are required to have procedures in place so that any allegations of abuse made against a person who works with children and young people are dealt with fairly, quickly and consistently, in a way that provides effective protection for the child and, at the same time, supports the person who is the subject of the allegation. - 1.2 This guidance reflects and supplements the North Yorkshire Safeguarding Children Partnership (NYSCP) "Procedure for Managing Allegations Against Those Who Work or Volunteer with Children" and should be read in conjunction with that procedure.
-As such it is based on the statutory guidance contained in "Working Together to Safeguard Children" and "Keeping Children Safe in Education" (KCSIE).
-Should any variance exist between these documents then the statutory guidance will apply. - 1.3 This guidance has been developed to help schools: - ensure that allegations are dealt with quickly and in a fair manner - prevent unsuitable people from working with children and young people - promote safe practice and challenge poor / unsafe practice - contribute to effective partnership working and information sharing
+- 1.1 All schools should ensure that they promote an open and transparent culture in which staff are encouraged to share any concerns they may have about adults working in or on behalf of the school (including supply staff, volunteers and contractors), and that any such concerns are dealt with promptly and appropriately.
+This includes the option for staff to self-refer themselves.
+All schools are also required to have procedures in place so that any allegations or concerns made against a person who works with children and young people are dealt with, quickly consistently and fairly, in a way that provides effective protection for the child and, at the same time, supports the person who is the subject of the allegation.
+All schools should promote a culture of openness, honesty and transparency regarding the reporting of concerns or issues. - 1.2 This guidance is based upon, reflects and supplements both the statutory guidance contained in "Working Together to Safeguard Children" and "Keeping Children Safe in Education" (KCSIE) and the North Yorkshire Safeguarding Children Partnership (NYSCP) "Procedure for Managing Allegations Against Those Who Work or Volunteer with Children" and should be read in conjunction with that procedure.
+Should any variance exist between these documents then the statutory guidance will apply. - 1.3 This guidance has been developed to help schools: - consider how best to address 'low-level concerns' (KCSIE 2021) in respect of individuals working with children - ensure that allegations are dealt with quickly and in a fair manner - prevent unsuitable people from working with children and young people - promote safe practice and challenge poor / unsafe practice - contribute to effective partnership working and information sharing